pantrypoints/sp/content/en/research/countries/china/xi/chapter-03e.md

 The historical experience of socialism in the world shows that in order for a Marxist political party to safeguard the unity of the Party and effectively carry out struggle, it must form a strong core of leadership and a strong leading collective at the level of the Party Central Committee.
-The historical experience of the Communist Party of China shows that there must be a strong central leading collective formed in practice, and there must be a strong leadership core in this leading collective.
+The historical experience of the CCP shows that there must be a strong central leading collective formed in practice, and there must be a strong leadership core in this leading collective.
 Otherwise, the party's cause will not be able to advance from victory to victory.
 Comrade Xi Jinping possesses the extraordinary political wisdom, superb leadership ability and